opendaylight/transportpce/docs/developer-guide.rst

 service.
 The service-list is updated following a successful service deletion.
 In Neon SR0 is added the support for service from ROADM to ROADM, which brings additional flexibility and notably allows reserving resources when transponders are not in place at day one.
+The full support of OTN services, including OTU, HO-ODU and LO-ODU will be introduced in next release of Magnesium.

 PCE
 ^^^^^^^^^^^^^^

 The Path Computation Element (PCE) is the component responsible for path calculation.
-An interface allows the Renderer or external components such as an orchestrator to request a path computation and get a response from the PCE including the computed path(s) in case of success, or errors and indication of the reason for the failure in case the request cannot be satisfied.
+An interface allows the Service Handler or external components such as an orchestrator to request a path computation and get a response from the PCE including the computed path(s) in case of success, or errors and indication of the reason for the failure in case the request cannot be satisfied.
 Additional